Special Educational Needs and Disabilities

 Monitoring and Review

-The SENCo and Principal are responsible for the monitoring of the policy as well as analysing data and progress of SEN pupils.
+The SENDCo and Principal are responsible for the monitoring of the policy as well as analysing data and progress of SEND pupils.

 Activities outside of the Classroom